 Cat and cow

 A yoga flow favorite, this is one of the classic back stretches for lower back pain.
 Cat and cow promotes flexibility and space as you unfurl the spine—and it’s also just kind of fun to do.

 Start by kneeling on all fours in a neutral position with your hands flat on the floor.
 Your hands will be under your shoulders and your knees should line up below your hips.
 Slowly arch your spine as you exhale, looking up and sticking your butt up and lifting your hips —just go easy and don’t strain or overextend.
 On your inhale, slowly round your back, forming a shape like a scared cat.
 Move gently back and forth between the two positions, breathing evenly as you go, for about one minute.

 Seated spinal twist

 This restorative form of stretching for lower back pain relief is great for encouraging mobility up and down the entire spine and creating more space in the back.
 In general, twists are relaxing and energizing, so this is a great option if you need a little break in your day.

-Sit up straight on the floor with your legs extended out in front of you.
+Sit up straight on the floor with your legs straight and extended out in front of you.
 Bend your right leg so that your foot is on the floor, and then cross your right leg over your left, setting your right foot next to your left thigh.
 Gently pull and tuck your left leg in so that your left foot is just outside your right hip.
 If that’s uncomfortable, you can keep your left leg extended.